oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 code 303 "See Other".

-At the authorization endpoint, a typical protocol flow is that the AS prompts the user to enter her credentials in a form that is then submitted (using the HTTP POST method) back to the authorization server.
+At the authorization endpoint, a typical protocol flow is that the AS prompts the user to enter their credentials in a form that is then submitted (using the HTTP POST method) back to the authorization server.
 The AS checks the credentials and, if successful, redirects the user agent to the client's redirect URI.